 - Hale water conservation improvements

-- Greenhouse raw water conversion
+- Engineering Center raw water irrigation

 - Colorado Department of Health and Environment Water Conservation Grant

 The civil engineering team is available to assist campus occupants with building structural questions.
 We can evaluate load conditions to ensure that floors are able to support new equipment weight and review structural deficiencies (such as cracks in buildings) on campus that are in possible need of repair.

 Maintenance of design and construction standards